 10:30 Morning Meeting

-Students return to their classroom for a snack and a brief meeting.
 This is a time to go over the day's agenda and decide together what needs to happen to keep project work moving forward.
 The morning meeting also serves social and emotional learning purposes as students share their ideas, experiences, and concerns informally with one another and their teacher.

 10:45 Daily Mile